camsong/You-Dont-Need-jQuery/README.en-US.md

 // data attribute
 $el.data('foo')
-el.dataset['foo']
-// or using getAttribute
+// using getAttribute
 el.getAttribute('data-foo');
+// you can also use `dataset` if only need to support IE 11+ el.dataset['foo']

 // siblings
 $el.siblings();